DogukanK/spotify-playlist-cover-generator/README.md

 Create beautiful Spotify playlist covers in one click. </br>

-It creates random playlist covers from random images and your playlist names. </br>
+It creates random playlist covers from random images and your playlist names then uploads to your Spotify account. </br>

 It uses ``` This is + your playlist name ```template. </br>